Delta bans 100 passengers from taking flights and adding them to a “no fly” list for refusing to wear masks

 DETROIT, Mich.
 (WLNS) – Last week, A Delta Air Lines flight was forced to return to the gate in Detroit when two of their customers wouldn’t wear masks.

 When it comes to the new rules for the novel coronavirus, airlines like Delta are taking them very seriously.
-So far, the carrier has banned 100 anti-maskers from taking their flights and gone a step further by adding them to a “no fly” list.
+Delta Air Lines CEO Ed Bastian claims that Delta has placed 100 people on its “no fly list” over mask issues.

+“You cannot board a Delta plane unless you have a mask on,” said Bastian.
+“If you board the plane and insist on not wearing a mask, we insist that you do not fly Delta into the future.”

 Delta says its strict policies about masking are part of an effort to promote best public health practices and safety amid the pandemic.